ethers-io/ethers.js/README.md

 - Compatibility-breaking changes will not be accepted; they may be considered for the next major version
 - Security is important; adding dependencies require fairly convincing arguments
-- The library aims to be lean, so keep an eye on the `dist/ethers.min.js` filesize before and after your changes
+- The library aims to be lean, so keep an eye on the `dist/ethers.min.js` file size before and after your changes
 - Add test cases for both expected and unexpected input
 - Any new features need to be supported by us (issues, documentation, testing), so anything that is overly complicated or specific may not be accepted

-In general, please start an issue before beginning a pull request, so we can have a public discussion. :)
+In general, **please start an issue before beginning a pull request**, so we can have a public discussion. :)

 Donations